Make a donation

 • Be of age or emancipated minor

-• Own the legal capacity manage your assets
+• Own the legal capacity to manage your property.

 You can make a donation to the person of your choice: